moonsaultco/moonsaultco.github.io/_posts/2015-05-21-crossbrowser-svg-image-masking.md

 ---
 layout: post
-title: Masking images with SVG
+title: "Masking images with SVG"
+date: 2015-05-21 12:00:00
-subtitle: a cross-browser safe way to mask images with svg
+subtitle: "a cross-browser safe way to mask images with svg"
+author: "Chad Baudoin"
 ---

 I went through a bunch of trouble trying to figure out how to create a crossbrowser solution to making images with SVG.
 Initially I looked into css3 clipping and masking properties which are beautify and modern solutions.
 The catchall solution is actually embedding the image and a clip path in an SVG element.
 Then you apply the clippath to the element and ta-da!
 You have a crossbrowser solution to masking images.